Table Of Contents_

 Olson Deepak Leather Welding Gloves are 100% cowhide leather and cotton heat-resistant welding and general-purpose gloves.
 With a length of 14” from tip to end of sleeve, and a width of 6” in the hand and 7” in the sleeve, we found them a great fit for smaller hands while still being comfortable and offering good dexterity.
 In tests, their 1.2mm thick outer layer proved both oil and puncture-resistant, and the inner cotton liner kept sweat and moisture off the skin for comfort over long periods of use.

 Though rated for use with temperatures up to 662 degrees, they’re not recommended for any specific welding type, and though they’d likely be suitable for most MIG welding applications, they may not be safe for handled objects at extreme temperatures.
 They’re an excellent glove for smaller hands that provide comfort and protection for MIG welding and a large variety of other household and workplace jobs like grilling, fireplace tending, and brush removal.
+However, if you need to regularly clean your lawn then you should find the best leaf blower.

 Award: BEST ON A BUDGET